-- Do not put any smoke, spark, or flame around the vehicle. - Do not touch or step on any spilled electrolyte solution. - If an electrolyte leak occurs, wear appropriate solvent resistant PPE and use soil, sand or a dry cloth to clean up the spilled electrolyte.
+- Do not put any smoke, spark, flame around the vehicle. - Do not touch or step on the spilled electrolyte. - If electrolyte leak occurs, wear appropriate solvent resistant PPE and use soil, sand or a dry cloth to clean up the spilled electrolyte.
 Be sure to adequately ventilate the area.

-Electrolyte Irritation
+WARNING Electrolyte Irritation